Beyond the Law (2019 film)

 Beyond the Law is a 2019 American crime action film directed by James Cullen Bressack.
 It stars Steven Seagal, Johnny Messner, DMX, and Bill Cobbs.
 The film follows a former detective who vows to avenge his estranged son's death and eventually takes on the local mob.

 The film was released on VOD and limited theaters on December 6, 2019.
 The DVD was released on January 14, 2020.
 It also marks a reunion for Seagal and DMX who previously collaborated for Exit Wounds in 2001.
-Beyond the Law was the final film appearance of DMX before his death in April 2021, and Seagal's most recent film.
+Beyond the Law was the final film appearance of DMX before his death in April 2021.

 Plot

 A young man named Chance Wilson falls into a life of corruption moving back into the intercity against the wishes of his father Frank Wilson.
 Frank Wilson initially hoped to keep his son safe and out of trouble by moving out into the country after the death of his wife.
 Believing life outside the big city is no life at all, Chance returns to the city where he becomes involved with gangsters led by Desmond Packard.
 While in the city, Chance develops a notorious reputation for gambling, oftentimes wagering more than he could afford to pay.
 One night after gambling at Packard's club, Chance's apartment is invaded by Packard and his men.
 Unable to produce the money he owes, Chance is brutally beaten and fatally shot by Packard.

 Police Detective Ray Munce is called to the murder scene.
 Afterwards, he locates Frank Wilson's residence via Frank's closest friend and neighbor Mr. Swilley.
 The detective informs Frank of his son's murder and Frank embarks on a quest for justice for his son.
 He is visited in a diner by a colleague named Ashley Millet, formerly employed at the DA's office who offers her support.
 Meanwhile, news of Chance's murder quickly reaches the local mob.
 The boss Augustino "Finn" Adair is displeased to learn that Packard killed what is revealed as the "son of a cop".
 Making matters worse is that Frank Wilson is not simply a former cop living off-grid, but a man Boss Adair personally knows as being "one of the dirtiest cops" in the city, and a man whose life either must be bought or ended.